Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Change in the Morse-Novikov complex

 \subsection{\sc Proof of Theorem \ref{thm:selfslideAlg} continued.}

-We continue the proof which begins just after the statement of that theorem.
-After a series of equivalences, we are left to prove the case (1) of a positive crossing of the stratum $\S_g$ at a point $(\al,X_0)$ where the character is positive.
-We recall that the statement of Theorem \ref{thm:selfslideAlg} is preseved under the action of the groups $\cG^\pm$.
-Therefore, we may assume that $X_0\in \S_g$ is normalized.
+We continue the proof which begins right after the statement of this theorem.
+After a series of equivalences, we are left to prove the case (1) of a positive crossing of the stratum $\S_g$ at a point $X_0\in \S_{g,L}$ where the character functon is positive.
+We recall that the statement of Theorem \ref{thm:selfslideAlg} is preserved under the action of the groups $\cG^\pm$ (see Notation \ref{cG}).
+Therefore, we may assume that $X_0\in \S_{g,L}$ is normalized.
+Moreover, as $\chi(X_0)\neq 0$, one of the extended $\phi$-latitude and $\psi$-latitude is non-zero.
+By Remark \ref{rem-nonvanishing}, it is sufficient to complete the proof when $\om^\phi(X_0)\neq 0$.

 The element $g\in \Pi_\al$ is thought of as an arrow from the set of zeroes $Z(\al)$ into itself.
 Then $g$ determines its origin $p$ which is also its end point.
 Recall that the Morse index of $p$ is $i$.
 We look at any zero $q\in Z(\al)$ of Morse index $i-1$.
-We have to compute the change of $\langle p,q\rangle^X$ when $X$ changes from $X_{0_-}$ to $X_{0_+}$ in a crossing path $\left(X_s\right)_s$.
-Taking into account that we search for an isomorphism of complexes over the Novikov ring $\La_\al$, the first attempt is to look at each connecting orbit from $p$ to $q$ separately.
-But it does not work.
-It is useful to make some partition, adapted to $g$, of the set of connecting orbits.\\
+We have to compute the change of $n(p,q)^X_L$ when $X$ changes from $X_{0_-}$ to $X_{0_+}$ in the given crossing path $\left(X_s\right)_s$.
+It is useful to make some partition, adapted to $g$, of the set of connecting orbits from $p$ to $q$ for the gradient $X_{0_-}$.\\

-\nd {\sc Partition of the connecting orbits.} We may assume that each connecting orbit is the unique one in its homotopy class.
+\nd {\sc Partition of the connecting orbits.} We may assume that each connecting orbit of $X_{0_-}$ from $p$ to $q$ is the unique one in its homotopy class.
 In general, one would take the multiplicity into account.
-The equivalence relation defining the partition is the following: $\Ga_0\sim \Ga_1$ if and only if the homotopy class of $\Ga_1$ reads $[\Ga_1]= g^k[\Ga_0] \text{ with } k\in \Z$.
+Recall $\Ga_p^q$, the set of homotopy classes of paths from $p$ to $q$.
+The equivalence relation defining the partition of $\Ga_p^q$ is the following: $[\ga_0]\sim [\ga_1]$ if and only if the homotopy class of $\ga_1$ reads $[\ga_1]= g^k\cdot[\ga_0] \text{ with } k\in \Z$.